 Cerebral Women was launched in 2016 as a forum to feature the work of underrepresented visual artists.
 Utilizing social media platforms such as Instagram, Cerebral Women pairs images of artworks with quotes by notable philosophers, authors, historical geniuses, and intellectuals.

-The Cerebral Women platform emphasizes how ‘art can help us understand our history, our culture, our lives, and the experience of others in a manner that cannot be achieved through other means.’
-The Cerebral Women platform provides visual artists a service and support simultaneously.
-With funding, the Cerebral Women platform will continue to promote artists practice and provide remuneration to artists who are featured.
+The Cerebral Women platform emphasizes how ‘art can help us understand our history, our culture, our lives, and the experience of others in a manner that cannot be achieved through other means.

 The interviews are viewed as primary research that can be used and referenced in papers and articles.
 Providing underrepresented artists an opportunity to be academized into history is critical to their sustained success.
 It is imperative to help normalize documenting and solidifying the contributions of artists into the canon.